 The District provides a Multi-Tiered System of Support (MTSS) to meet the mental health needs of our students.
 The MTSS is a three-tiered, comprehensive framework used to provide high quality instruction, expectations, and interventions targeted to support all learners.
 It is rooted in supporting the whole child, through academic, behavioral, social, and emotional services.
 Tier One addresses the needs of all students through classroom curriculum and social emotional learning supports.
 The school counselor is the first point of contact to discuss your concerns regarding the mental health of your student beyond Tier One.
-For Tier Two and Tier Three, the District has a team of mental health professionals (school counselors, social workers, licensed professional counselors and safe and drug free school specialists) and campus based mental health centers staffed by community partners (Clearhope Counseling, Vida Clinic, Invocare, and Communities in Schools) to support the social emotional needs of our students.
+For Tier Two and Tier Three, the District has a team of mental health professionals (school counselors, social workers, licensed professional counselors and safe and drug free school specialists) and campus based mental health services provided by community partners (Clearhope Counseling, Invocare IMPACT, Communities in Schools and Sugar Land Counseling Center) to support the social emotional needs of our students.
 Mental health support requires parental consent.